Rafe-code/qaoa_err_invest/README.md

 <!-- could replace peak-to-trough with amplitude -->

 For the `Rx` gate, strong evidence of a sinusodial relationship between rotation angle and error rate of the gate was found.
-This relationship had a period of 0.5π and a peak to trough drop of 90%.
+This relationship had a period of π and a peak to trough drop of 90%.
 For the `Rz` gate no evidence was found of a relationship between the rotation angle and error rate of the gate.
 As the error contribution to QAOA from these gates is dominated by the `Rzz` gate contribution, improvements to the `Rx` gate would have negligible effect on the quality of the QAOA results.
 Further work could investigate whether this is also the case for other hardware devices or when including the effects of error suppression techniques, which are neglected here.

 ---